olimiemma/Kampala-City-routes---Shortest-path/README.md

 Find Shortest -routes in your city

-This code finds the shortest path between two places using depth first search.
+This code finds the shortest path between two places.

 Usage
 To use the code, you will need to first create a graph object.
 You can do this by creating a new instance of the Graph class.
 Once you have created a graph object, you can add nodes and edges to it.
 To add a node, you can use the add_node method.
 To add an edge, you can use the add_edge method.